ZivMor1/MultiApp/README.md

 # MultiApp
-This is the implementation for the paper Multiapp including temporal embeddings module, etc
+This is the implementation for the paper 'Foundation Model for Learning Generalized User Behavior Patterns Across Multiple Mobile Apps'